 Gabriel Chin, Professor of Law, Public Administration and Policy, University of Arizona

-Mark Krikorian, Center for Immigration Studies (@MarkSKrikorian)
+Mark Krikorian, Executive Director of the Center for Immigration Studies (@MarkSKrikorian)

 Thomas A. Saenz, Mexican American Legal Defense and Educational Fund (@MALDEF)